Diet and Hair Loss

 Foods High in Beta-Carotene and Vitamin A

-The carrot is among the foods which is abundant in Vitamin A-rich helps provide excellent nourishment for your scalp.
+The carrot is among the foods which are abundant in Vitamin A-rich helps provide excellent nourishment for your scalp.

 It is believed that regularly consuming carrots may also be helpful to enhance new hair growth making hair thicker and healthier.